wikimedia/eventgate/README.md

 # Default Kafka Eventbus

-If `eventbus_init_module` is not specified, this service will use provided configruation to instantiate and use an Eventbus that validates events with JSONSchemas discovered via schema URLs, and produces valid events to Kafka.
+If `eventbus_factory_module` is not specified, this service will use provided configruation to instantiate and use an Eventbus that validates events with JSONSchemas discovered via schema URLs, and produces valid events to Kafka.